denilgabani/person-recognition-reidentification-age-gender-classification/README.md

 # person-recognition-reidentification-age-gender-classification

 ## Introduction
-This demo project is used to detect the person and used person re-identification with age and gender recognition.
+This demo project is used to detect the person and used for person re-identification with age and gender recognition.
 It can export the images of detected person and also export csv file with image id and corrosponding age and gender.

 ## Demo